ismasan/steppe/README.md

 ### `Hanami::Router`

 The excellent and fast [Hanami::Router]() can be used as a standalone router for Steppe services.
 Or you can mount them into an existing Hanami app.
+Use the `Steppe::Service#route_with` helper to mount all endpoints in a service at once.

 ```ruby
 # hanami_service.ru